-The Blade Pro's officially playing with the big boys, upgrading from last gen's Intel Core i7-6700HQ processor to an overclocked 2.9-GHz Intel Core i7-7820HK CPU with 32GB of RAM.
-So the laptop had no problem with me running a few Twitch streams, with Tweetdeck, Slack and YouTube running in the remainder of my 20 Google Chrome tabs as the system ran a full-system virus scan.
+The Blade Pro is officially playing with the big boys, upgrading from last gen's Intel Core i7-6700HQ processor to an overclocked 2.9-GHz Intel Core i7-7820HK CPU with 32GB of RAM.
+The 1080p model also got a boost with a 2.8-GHz Intel Core i7-7700HQ processor with 16GB or RAM.
+So neither laptop had any problem with me running a few Twitch streams, with TweetDeck, Slack and YouTube running in the remainder of my 20 Google Chrome tabs as the system ran a full-system virus scan.

 With crazy specs like these, you're going to take a hit on battery life.
 The Blade Pro lasted only 1 hour and 54 minutes on our battery test (continuous web surfing over Wi-Fi), which is well below the 4:14 desktop-replacement average.

 It was enough to outlast the Eon 17-X's 1:39, but not the times of the Predator 17-X (1:58), the Alienware 17 (2:36) or the G701VI (3:27).
 The 1080p model of the Blade Pro lasted an impressive 6:11 on the test, putting the other systems to shame.

 Razer's retained its special cooling system that features a hidden internal fan, vapor chamber and dynamic heat exchanger, which helps keep the all-aluminum chassis cool.
 The company also added copper-based cooling fins and some more heat spreaders to accommodate the overclockable components.